- Quotes, Observations and Press Pool Praise

 - "Berardo collects song awards like some people collect stamps."-Mary Jane Twohy-The Village, Sirius/XM Radio.

 "Marc Douglas Berardo's newest CD WHALEBONE, will surely turn new fans on to his music.
-Berardo's songs are musical narratives with the feel of acoustic Springsteen and Tom Waits, with Buffet-eque subjects.
+Berardo's songs are musical narratives with the feel of acoustic Springsteen, and Tom Waits or James Taylor, with a sunny Grateful Dead bounce and Buffet-eque subjects.
 You will want to own this one."

 -The Roots Report, Motif Magazine.